lavabit/libdime/docs/style.md

 reason why the warning could not be easily removed.

 For GCC, some options, such as `-Wall` and `-Wextra`, turn on other options, such as `-Wunused`, which may turn on further options, such as `-Wunused-value`.
 When combining multiple options, more specific options have priority over less specific ones, independent of their position in the command-line.
 For options of the same specificity, the last one takes effect.
 Options enabled or disabled via `#pragma` take effect as if they appeared at the end of the command-line.

 Suggested GCC compiler flags:

 ```
--Wall -Wextra -Wformat-nonliteral -Wcast-align -Wpointer-arith -Wbad-function-cast \
+-Wall -Wextra -Wcast-align -Wpointer-arith -Wbad-function-cast -Wpointer-arith \
 -Wmissing-prototypes -Wstrict-prototypes -Wmissing-declarations -Winline -Wundef \
--Wnested-externs -Wcast-qual -Wshadow -Wwrite-strings -Wno-unused-parameter \
+-Wnested-externs -Wcast-qual -Wshadow -Wwrite-strings -Wunused-parameter \
--Wfloat-equal -pedantic -ansi
+-Wconversion -Wunreachable-code -pedantic -pedantic-errors
 ```

+`-Wall, -Wextra`: enable a host of essential compiler warnings.
+`-Wcast-align`: warn whenever a pointer is cast such that the required alignment of the target is increased.
+`-Wpointer-arith`: warn if anything depends upon the size of a function or of void.
+`-Wbad-function-cast`: warn if a function return is cast to a non-matching type.
+`-Wpointer-arith`: warn if anything depends upon the size of a function or of void.
+`-Wmissing-prototypes`: warn if a globally visible function is defined without a previous prototype declaration.
+`-Wstrict-prototypes`: warn if a function is declared or defined without specifying the argument types.
+`-Wmissing-declarations`: warn if a function is defined without a previous prototype declaration, even if the definition provides the prototype (the function prototype is missing from a header file).
+`-Winline`: warn if a function declared `inline` cannot be inlined.
+`-Wundef`: warn if an uninitialized identifier is evaluated in an `#if` directive.
+`-Wnested-externs`: warn if an `extern` declaration is encounted in a function.
+`-Wcast-qual`: warn whenever a pointer is cast to remove a type qualifier from the target type.
+`-Wshadow`: warn whenever a local variable shadows another local variable, parameter or global variable or whenever a built-in function is shadowed.
+`-Wwrite-strings`: give string constants the type `char const *` so assigning the constant's address to a non-const char * pointer will get a warning.
+`-Wunused-parameter`: warn whenever a function parameter is unused aside from its declaration.
+`-Wconversion`: warn for implicit conversions that may alter a value.
+`-Wunreachable-code`: warn if the compiler detects that code will never be executed.
+`-pedantic`: Issue all warning demanded by C99.
+Reject all forbidden extensions.
+`-pedantic-errors`: Additional warnings not required by the standard.
+Not equivalent to `-pedantic`.

-Consult the compiler documentation for the definition and explanation of each compiler flag.
+Consult the compiler documentation for a fuller explanation of each compiler flag.

+### Additional compiler flags

+The following gcc compiler flags may be useful in debugging and testing.

+The `-save-temps` flag leaves behind the results of the preprocessor and assembly stages.
+This may be useful for debugging macros or for determining what optimizations have been applied.

 ## Defining and Declaring Objects